About the conference

 With a packed agenda informed by the results of a consultation exercise with the UK’s longitudinal studies, each session involved group discussions and the chance for delegates to share their own experiences, as well as help identify potential solutions to the issues raised.

 - Improving engagement with policy makers

 - Developing an overarching longitudinal biosample strategy

-After the meeting, CLOSER will circulate a report summarising the outcomes from the discussions.
+CLOSER will circulate a report summarising the outcomes from the discussions in the new year.
 In addition, we will identify a number of small working groups to investigate certain areas covered in the meeting and identify key recommendations.

-Each session will start with a short introduction from the session lead, followed by a chance to breakout into smaller groups to discuss the topic and share experiences with the aim of finding solutions to key challenges.
-Please note that all sessions will be interactive.
+Each session began with a short introduction from the session lead, followed by a chance to breakout into smaller groups to discuss the topic and share experiences with the aim of finding solutions to key challenges.

 10:00 Registration and refreshments

 10:35 Funders perspectives on future priorities for longitudinal population studies

 Erica Pufall from the Wellcome Trust, Bridget Taylor from the ESRC, and Gavin Malloch from the MRC